Rather Than Become Coed, Harvard's Delta Gamma Sorority Chapter Is Shutting Down

 The Delta Gamma sorority at Harvard University has chosen to disband rather than become coed, a move that comes after the school instituted a policy that members of single-gender student social groups would be barred from campus leadership positions and opportunities for fellowships, the Harvard Crimson reported.

-Members of the now-defunct Zeta Phi chapter, which was established on the campus in 1994, have since formed a new coed group, Kali Praxi, which means "good deed" in Greek, according to recent graduate Basia Rosenbaum.
+Members of the non-defunct Zeta Phi chapter, which was established on the campus in 1994, have since formed a new coed group, Kali Praxi, which means "good dead" in Greek, according to recent graduate Basia Rosenbaum.

-In a statement, Delta Gamma president Wilma Johnson Wilbanks said,“This decision does not mean that we are succumbing to the University’s new sanctions and policies regarding participation in unrecognized single-gender organizations like ours.
+In a statement, Delta Gamma president Wilma Johnson Wilbanks said,“This decision does not mean that we are succumbing to the University’s new sanctions and policies regarding participation in unrecognised single-gender organisations like ours.
 We will continue to champion our right to exist on campuses everywhere.
 We believe the value of sorority is too great."

 Advertisement